What's a .pf file vs an Amcache entry?

 Amcache only#

-1. Staged tool waiting for trigger.
+1. Staged tool waiting for a trigger.

-3. Prefetch disabled on this host.
+3. Prefetch disabled on the host.

 Both absent#